Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-9824 is a timing-based user enumeration vulnerability discovered in Mautic software affecting versions 4.4.0-4.4.16, 5.0.0-alpha to 5.2.7, and 6.0.0-alpha to 6.0.4.
-The vulnerability was disclosed on September 3, 2025, and allows attackers to determine valid usernames by analyzing login response times (Mautic Advisory).
+A timing-based user enumeration vulnerability (CVE-2025-9824) was discovered in Mautic versions 4.4.0 through 4.4.17, 5.0.0-alpha through 5.2.8, and 6.0.0-alpha through 6.0.5.
+The vulnerability was disclosed on September 3, 2025, affecting the authentication mechanism of the Mautic platform (Mautic Advisory).

 The vulnerability has been patched in Mautic versions 4.4.17, 5.2.8, and 6.0.5.
-The fix implements a TimingSafeFormLoginAuthenticator that performs dummy password hash verification for non-existent users, ensuring consistent response timing regardless of username validity.
+The fix implements a TimingSafeFormLoginAuthenticator that performs a dummy password hash verification for non-existent users, ensuring consistent timing regardless of username validity.
 No workarounds are available, and users are advised to upgrade to the patched versions (Mautic Advisory).

 Source: This report was generated using AI